Last update: 15 November 2019

-Probably one of the geekiest (and least flattering!) of them all… But I’m proud of it! 😉
+Probably one of the geekiest (and least flattering!) of them all… But I’m proud of it nevertheless! 😉

-Following up from last week’s Mountains & Volcanoes NaturePic series, this is at the intimidating steaming heaps of the Fimmvörðuháls fissure lava flow in 2014.
+Following up from the Mountains & Volcanoes NaturePic series, this is at the intimidating steaming heaps of the Fimmvörðuháls fissure lava flow in 2014.
 I had to brave howling winds in order to even stay upright, while holding a relic lava rock that was coughed up by the mighty Eyjafjallajökull himself.
 The nearby Magni and Móði craters were still steaming at their edges.

 I would have loved to bumble around in them, but the wind was just too brutal to even try & attempt.
 It was difficult enough not to be blown off the mountain on the way down to Þórsmörk.
 But I definitely want to do this walk again, and stay overnight at the cozy Fimmvörðuháls mountain hut, where epic sunsets can be enjoyed 🙂

 GeekPic @ Fimmvörðuháls lava flow, Iceland.